Information for Current Graduate Students

 The Guide - Now What - A guide for graduate students written by Mark L. Tomforde (Ph.D.
 2002) more fully titled: "I've passed my quals, now what?"
 (A guide for Ph.D. candidates in mathematics at Dartmouth College).
 Mark offers a great deal of insight into the entire process of choosing an advisor and successfully writing your thesis.

-LaTeX PhD thesis template (.zip archive) authored by Francois Dorais and edited by Geoff Goehle.
+LaTeX PhD thesis template (.zip archive) Authored by Francois Dorais and updated by Geoff Goehle, David Freund, Daryl DeFord.
+Last updated August, 2017.

 Dartmouth Center for the Advancement of Learning - all services are available to graduate students.